Women's sports: United Kingdom

 The United Kingdom has produced a range of major international sports including: association football, rugby (union and league), cricket, netball, darts, golf, tennis, table tennis, badminton, squash, bowls, rounders, modern rowing, field hockey, boxing, snooker, billiards, and curling.
 In the 19th century, women primarily participated in the "new games" which included golf, lawn tennis, cycling, and field hockey.
 Now, women also participate at a professional/international level in soccer, rugby, cricket, and netball.

 Since the late 1980s, Women in Sport, a non-profit organization based in London, has hoped to transform sport for the benefit of women and girls in the UK.

 The Henley Royal Regatta, more recently allowed women to compete at this prestigious rowing race.
 Although the benefits that men receive at this race versus what women receive is still drastically different, there is progress within allowing women to compete competitively.

-1960s to 2010s
+1800s to present

 In the early 1800s women romped, skated, played ball games and some even boxed.
 The early half of the 1900s saw an increase in interest in regards to the development of physical education programs for public schools for both sexes as well as developing public recreation programming and facilities (a.k.a. parks and recreation) which became a new emerging field.

-After the civil war wealthy women started playing country club sports such as golf.
+By 1920 women's football had become extremely popular, largely due to the suspension of men's football due to war efforts.
+Matches were held with large numbers of spectators, with the Boxing Day match at St Helens in 1920 reaching 53,000 fans-an attendance record that would not be beaten until Team GB beat Brazil at Wembley during the London 2012 Olympics 92 years later.

+One year later, the Football Association voted to ban women's game from FA-Affiliated grounds for 51 years.
+The FA's Consultative Committee's ruling stated:

+"Complaints having been made as to football being played by women, Council felt impelled to express the strong opinion that the game of football is quite unsuitable for females and should not be encouraged.
+Complaints have also been made as to the conditions under which some of the matches have been arranged and played, and the appropriation of receipts to other than charitable objects.
+The Council are further of the opinion that an excessive proportion of the receipts are absorbed in expenses and an inadequate percentage devoted to charitable objects.
+For these reasons the Council requests the Clubs belonging to the Association refuse the use of their grounds for such matches."

 Beginning in the 1970s, women's tennis grew as a popular professional sport and provided the occasion for a symbolic "battle of the sexes" between Billie Jean King and Bobby Riggs, which King won.
-However, due to the age of Riggs who was also out of shape, the contest was strictly for show.
+The contest was strictly for show after Riggs bragged he would win, despite his age and lack of fitness.
 Nevertheless, the competition gained media popular media exposure thus enhancing the profile of female athletics.